A Quietly Wild Ride: Inside Kate Moss' Fiercely Private World

 Fred Duval/FilmMagic

-Fairly newly single at the time, Moss noted, "It's tragic being on your own," in the ever-fashionable way that people lightly use the word "tragic."
+Fairly newly single, Moss noted, "It's tragic being on your own," in the still-fashionable way that people use the word "tragic."
 "It's just nice to be with someone.
 Better than just being by yourself, definitely.
 It's nice to be single for a minute, then it gets really boring.
 It's nice to be with someone you can have a laugh with."

 Among the romantic gestures she appreciated: Flowers and a nice cup of tea in the morning.

-Life changed when she started seeing Jefferson Hack, co-founder and editor of Dazed and Confused magazine, in the early '00s, and they welcomed daughter Lila Grace Moss-Hack at London's St. John and Elizabeth Hospital in September 2002.
+Life changed when she started seeing Jefferson Hack, editor of Dazed & Confused magazine, in the early '00s, and they welcomed daughter Lila Grace Moss-Hack in 2002.

-Moss was apparently having lunch with Jude Law and his then-wife Sadie Frost when she went into labor, the Telegraph reported.

-"I think she loves Jeff because he is straightforward, laid back, reliable and knows so many things," Hack's mother, Teresa, told the Daily Mail in 2002.

 Moss dove into motherhood full-on, bringing her daughter with her on shoots and limiting her travel schedule to only three days away at a time once Lila started school.